SeanShubin/condorcet/README.md

     status-quo defeats radical-changes 7 to 2

 So the ranking becomes minor-improvements, then status-quo, then radical-changes.
-In ase Condorcet method, the 2 voters could accurately express their vote, and not cause status-quo to defeat minor-improvements.
+In a Condorcet method, the 2 voters could accurately express their vote, without sabotaging their own interests by causing status-quo to defeat minor-improvements.

 [Full Example](domain/src/test/resources/test-data/02-reduce-tactical-voting)